Audipunk/MUNABR611_2404_A_Muneer-Abrahams_DJS11_Portfolio-Piece/Explanation.md

+# File with heading

+This is a file with a top-level heading

+🎙⭕ O-Casst

-🎙⭕ O-Casst - Podcast App - Developer Explanation
+Podcast App - Developer Explanation:
+Site Url:o-casst.netlify.app
 Overview:
 The O-Casst Podcast App is a React-based web application designed to provide users with an easy-to-use platform for browsing, discovering, and listening to podcasts.
 The app offers features such as podcast search, episode playback, personal libraries, and customizable filters.
 It is built with a focus on user experience, responsiveness, and smooth navigation.